stuarteberg/graph-tool/doc/demos/inference/inference.rst

    q(\boldsymbol b) = \frac{P(\boldsymbol G,\boldsymbol b)}{\sum_{\boldsymbol b'}P(\boldsymbol G,\boldsymbol b')}

-is the posterior likelihood of partition :math:`\boldsymbol b`.
+is the posterior probability of partition :math:`\boldsymbol b`.
 The first term of Eq. :eq:`free-energy` (the "negative energy") is minus the average of description length :math:`\left<\Sigma\right>`, weighted according to the posterior distribution.
 The second term